 \end{enumerate} \end{defn}

 When we say ``H-space'' we mean the coherent notion---we will only say ``coherent'' for emphasis.
 The notion of H-space structure considered in~\cite[Def.~8.5.4]{HoTTBook} corresponds to our \emph{non-coherent} H-space structures.
 While many constructions can be carried out for non-coherent H-spaces (such as the Hopf construction), the coherent case is more natural for our purposes.
-Moreover, any non-coherent H-space can be made coherent by simply changing one of the unit laws:

-\begin{prop} Any non-coherent H-space structure on a pointed type $A$ gives rise to a coherent H-space structure with the same underlying binary operation. \end{prop}